Dr W.W.H. Cornelissen (Wout)

 6500 KK NIJMEGEN

-His research is devoted to critical-philosophical reflection on:
+My research is devoted to the critical-philosophical reflection on:

-(i) the meaning, origin, and adequacy of the concepts we use in order to understand legal, political, and social phenomena and answer legal, political, and social questions;
+(i) the meaning, origins, and adequacy of concepts we use in order to understand political, legal, and social phenomena and experiences, and respond to political, legal, and social questions;

-(ii) the nature, foundations, and history of this form of reflection.
+(ii) the nature, foundations, and histories of this form of reflection.

-He is co-editor of the new, critical edition of Hannah Arendt's Life of the Mind, on thinking, willing, and judging (see ‘Projects’).
+I focus on the work of Hannah Arendt (1906-1975) specifically.
+I am co-editor of the new, critical edition of Arendt's The Life of the Mind, on thinking, willing, and judging, which was published in 2024 (see ‘Projects’).

-In the summer semester of 2022 he served as visiting professor in the history of philosophy (prof. dr. Anne Eusterschulte) in the Institute for Philosophy of the FU Berlin, where he was previously appointed as a wissenschaftlicher Mitarbeiter (DFG).
-Earlier he was Research Assistant Professor of German and Lecturer in Philosophy and Political Science at Vanderbilt University in Nashville, Tennessee, postdoctoral researcher (NWO) in the Department of Philosophy of Utrecht University, Hannah Arendt Center Postdoctoral Fellow and Visiting Assistant Professor of Humanities at Bard College in Annandale-on-Hudson, New York, and Assistant Professor of Philosophy of Law in the Faculty of Law of VU University Amsterdam.
+In the summer semester of 2022 I served as a visiting professor in the history of philosophy in the Institute for Philosophy of the FU Berlin, where I was previously appointed as a wissenschaftlicher Mitarbeiter (DFG).
+Earlier, I was Research Assistant Professor of German and Lecturer in Philosophy and Political Science at Vanderbilt University, postdoctoral researcher (NWO) in the Department of Philosophy of Utrecht University, Hannah Arendt Center Postdoctoral Fellow and Visiting Assistant Professor of Humanities at Bard College, and Visiting Assistant Professor of Philosophy of Law at VU Amsterdam.